 P.S.
 Did we mention that it will be eleven degrees out during the time that you will have gaping holes for windows?
 YAY!”

 I’m paraphrasing, of course, but you get the gist.

-I do not usually have to leave for work until a little before nine.
-Today, I left the apartment at seven thirty and I had absolutely no idea what to do with over an hour of unscheduled time.
+I do not have to be at work until nine.
+Today, I left the apartment early to be out of the window guys’ way, and I had absolutely no idea what to do with over an hour of unscheduled time.

 Which is why, after a short period of driving around in panic, I find myself at Panera.
 It is eight o’clock, and I am munching on what happens to be the shittiest breakfast sandwich I have ever consumed.
 (Dumpster diving would be preferable to this, and it wouldn’t have cost me ten dollars.)
 I am sipping on something that tastes more like cardboard than coffee and I’m looking around at the mostly Gen-X breakfasters around me.
 I was listening to their conversations here and there (someone’s daughter is getting married, it seems, and someone else likes to talk shit about the girl that works beside them in the office) until I got the shits of whatever hipster tune Panera thinks is trendy, and I put in my earphones.